Macedon Regional Park covers much of the surrounding mountain range, is part of the Great Dividing Range, and includes Mount Macedon.

 The park boasts diverse flora and fauna, with more than 400 species of native plants and 200 species of birds recorded.

-Walk the Sanatorium Lake Walking Trail (2.6km) to discover the different vegetation zones of the stunning lake and forest surrounds.
-Why not pack a lunch and take a break in the many picnic spots that are dotted throughout the park?
-Download the Macedon Regional Park Visitor Guide.
+Walk the Sanatorium Lake Walking Trail (2.6km) to discover the different vegetation zones of the stunning lake and forest surrounds (ideal for families).

-Keen bushwalkers can take on the Macedon Ranges Walking Trail, a 30km circuit linking Camels Hump – where there are amazing views of Hanging Rock and the surrounding countryside – and Mount Towrong with the mountain villages of Mount Macedon and Macedon.
+Keen bushwalkers can take on the Macedon Ranges Walking Trail, a 30km circuit linking Camels Hump and Mount Towrong with the mountain villages of Mount Macedon and Macedon.
+Expect amazing views of Hanging Rock and the surrounding countryside on this walk!
+Bring your dog on a lead, plenty of water and snacks, and make a full day of it.

 At the summit of Mount Macedon is the Memorial Cross commemorating all those who served in wars and conflicts.
 The Memorial Cross is considered to be Victoria’s most significant war memorial after the Shrine of Remembrance, and incorporates landscaped gardens set in deep bush.
 The view from the cross takes in the entire southern plain towards Port Phillip Bay, while Top of the Range Tea Rooms nearby offers lunch, morning and afternoon teas.